The O'Neil Family, the Next Generations

 ![]() |

-- Catherine (b.1837, d.1910), was born in Scotland.
-In 1856, she married William Smith (b.18354, d.1899) in Wisconsin.
-He was born in England.
-They moved west and farmed in Danbury, Iowa, where William was also the Postmaster.
+- Catherine (b.1837, d.1910) was born in Scotland.
+In 1856, she married William Smith (b.1835, d.1899) in Wisconsin.
+He was born in England and came to America with his parents.
+Catherine and William were married in Wisconsin and headed west to Iowa, with at least four children in tow, about the same time as the rest of the O'Neil family.
+They farmed in Danbury, Iowa, where William was also the Postmaster, School Board Member, and Justice of the Peace.
 Catherine and William reportedly had 14 children, some born in Wisconsin and some in Iowa.
+Two of their children died of typhoid fever in 1878.
+Catherine and William, along with some of their children, are buried at Heisler Cemetery in Mapleton.

-- Frank (b.1843, d.1917), was born in Scotland.
+- Frank (b.1843, d.1917) was born in Scotland.
 He served in the 2nd Wisconsin Infantry in the Civil War.
 In 1869, he married Sarah Croft Stratton (b.1848), a widow with a daughter.
 They moved west to Woodbury County, Iowa and farmed.
-They moved to Lynden, Washington, sometime after 1883.
+They moved to Lynden, Washington, sometime after 1883, perhaps on the heal of brother, James.
 Frank outlived Sarah and spent his last years in California; they had at least four children.

-- William (b.1848, d.1917), was born in Wisconsin.
-He served in the Civil War, where he enlisted at the very young age 13, served prominently and rose to be a Captain.
+- William (b.1848, d.1917) was born in Wisconsin.
+He served in the Civil War, but he enlisted at the very young age of 13, served prominently and rose to be a Captain.
 He also raised a company for service in the Spanish-American War but their group never saw action.
 In 1880, he married Mary Judge (b.1848, d.1914) and they had no children.
 William lived in various parts of northern Wisconsin and was involved in the lumber industry.
-A prominent citizen, he was the mayor of Washburn and served in the state Legislature and state Senate.
+A prominent citizen, he served as mayor of Washburn and was a member of the state Legislature and the state Senate.

-- Edward (b.1853, d.1941), was born in Wisconsin and went west to Iowa with his father and stepmother in 1866.
-In 1874, he headed further west to Washington Territory to homestead.
+- Edward (b.1853, d.1941) was born in Wisconsin and went west to Iowa with his father and stepmother in 1866.
+In 1874, he headed further west to Washington Territory to homestead, again, maybe following his older brother James.
 There, in 1883, he married Mary Walker (b.1855, d.
 1930).
 They had at least four children, farmed in Whatcom County and are buried at Lyndon Cemetery in Lyndon, Washington.
+There are at least 20 O'Neil family members buried at the cemetery in Lyndon.

 The children of Francis and Elizabeth: